Devil May Cry (TV series): Development

 Having previously voiced his nephew Nero in the games, Johnny Yong Bosch voices Dante for the series.

-In late 2018, Adi Shankar announced to produce the TV series adaptation of Capcom's Devil May Cry for Netflix.
+In late 2018, Adi Shankar announced his plans to produce the TV series adaptation of Capcom's Devil May Cry for Netflix.
 Alex Larsen was hired as a writer for the series which consists of eight episodes.
+Shankar claims he initially attempted to get the rights to Dino Crisis before being offered Devil May Cry, though Shankar has also stated that he "fought" for the rights rather than being offered them and spent a year negotiating with Capcom before approval in 2018.
+Shankar claims he was unaware of Devil May Cry 5 prior to acquiring the rights and was "unhappy" when it was revealed as he believed the franchise was dormant at the time, stating "This was my thing.
+I thought I was bringing this thing back, and so I was like, ‘Oh!
+This is a modern fucking thing!
+This is ongoing?
+Then I should have done Street Fighter."

 In September 2023, the first-look teaser was released during Netflix's Drop 01 livestream.
 Shortly after, Dante's long-time English voice actor, Reuben Langdon, revealed that he was not asked to reprise his role.
 As a self-proclaimed fan of the series, Adi Shankar said he cosplayed in response to the game, which attracted the company in charge of the games.
 Shankar brought parallels between Devil May Cry and the comic book Iron Man in terms of popularity and wanted to give it a revision inspired by Christopher Nolan's Dark Knight trilogy.
 According to Shankar, the series is considered to be part of a shared "Bootleg Multiverse", alongside Castlevania, Castlevania: Nocturne, and Captain Laserhawk: A Blood Dragon Remix.

 On April 10, 2025, the series was renewed for a second season.
+The first episode of the second season, "The Fallen", was dedicated to the memory of actor James Van Der Beek, a mutual friend of Shankar's.

+On June 4, 2026, it was announced the series was renewed for a third and final season, with Shankar stating, "This was always Dante's Divine Comedy with guns and a red coat.
+Season 1 was Inferno.
+Season 2 was Purgatorio.
+Season 3 will be Paradiso.
+These three seasons make up "The Force Edge Saga".
+Since inception, "The Force Edge Saga" was designed as a movie trilogy disguised as a television series."